OPC Team

 Director of Consumer Assistance: Brandi Nieland

-Assistant People’s Counsel: Jacob M. Ouslander
+Senior Assistant People’s Counsel: Jacob M. Ouslander

-Jacob Ouslander is an Assistant People’s Counsel currently focusing on issues related to utility distribution planning, community solar, retail energy supply, and utility data access.
+Jacob Ouslander is a Senior Assistant People’s Counsel currently focusing on issues related to utility distribution planning, community solar, retail energy supply, and utility data access.
 Jake has previously worked extensively on utility rate cases before both the Maryland Public Service Commission and the Federal Energy Regulatory Commission, as well as dockets related to electric utility system reliability and energy assistance for low-income households.
 Before joining OPC, Jake served as a Staff Attorney with the Maryland Legal Aid Bureau – first as a general Staff Attorney in LAB’s Southern Maryland Office and then later as a Staff Attorney in the Housing and Consumer Law Unit in Baltimore City.
 Jake earned his J.D. at the University of Michigan, and his B.A. from the University of Maryland, College Park.

 Fiscal Specialist: Donna Phillips